SLiM Workshops

 However, there is certainly no need to complete the entire workshop if you just want to get to know the basics of SLiM.
 The workshop overview page has suggestions for possible stopping points.

-Solutions are available for download.
+Solutions are available for download (and are included in the workshop download package above).
 If you get stuck, please work hard to answer your own question, through consultation of the solutions and the SLiM manual; I cannot possibly answer every question that arises for every person doing this workshop online.
 A great idea would be to organize a workshop group: a group of people who will do the workshop together, either in person or through a live video chat.
 This way everyone can help each other through questions and problems, as well as motivating each other to do the work and making it more fun and social.
-You might be at the same institution (even the same lab), but you might also find workshop group partners by posting a request on the slim-discuss mailing list (look for a recent request from someone else before you post to start your own group, though, please).
+You might be at the same institution (even the same lab), but you might also find workshop group partners by posting a request on the slim-discuss mailing list.

 If you are truly stuck, and the solutions, the manual, your workshop group, and Google can't answer your question, feel free to ask on slim-discuss.
 If you do ask a question on slim-discuss, please supply all of the relevant information, stated as clearly and completely as possible, including — if possible — a full SLiM script that reproduces whatever issue you are asking about.